Devizes: Culture

 There is a lively arts and culture community in the town, with the Arts Council funded Devizes International Street Festival attracting thousands to the town for two weeks leading up to August Bank Holiday each year, beginning with a long-standing "confetti battle" where, at a given signal – usually cannons firing confetti hundreds of metres into the air – the public are invited into the Market Place to throw as much confetti as possible at one another.

 The annual Devizes Arts Festival has a broad spectrum of musical events, poets and authors, literary talks, comedians and other performers.
-Past performers and acts include John Simpson, Fay Weldon, The Real Thing, Barb'd Wire ska band, Neville Staple band and the String Sisters.
-Each autumn, the Devizes Food & Drink Festival includes opportunities to dine in unusual places.
+Each autumn, the Devizes Food and Drink Festival includes opportunities to dine in unusual places.

 There is an active thespian community that performs at the Wharf Theatre, a former warehouse alongside canal.

+Media

+The local radio station is Fantasy Radio, a community radio station that broadcasts on 97 FM.

+The Gazette and Herald is the town's local weekly newspaper.